edlenox-q/zap-core-help-wiki/HelpUiTabsAscan.md

 The toolbar provides a set of buttons which allow you to start, stop, pause and resume the scan selected.
 A progress bar shows how far the scan of the selected site has progressed.
 The 'Current scans' value shows how many scans are currently active - hovering over this value will show a list of the sites being scanned in a popup.
+The 'Show scan progress details' button ![system-monitor.png][] launches the [Scan Progress dialog][] which allows you to see details about which rules are running, skip individual rules and see a chart of the responses.

 ## Right click menu ##